 Kara Walker: Dust Jackets for the Niggerati

-Kara Walker has been acclaimed internationally for her candid investigations of race, sexuality and violence, seen through the lens of reconceived historical tropes.
-She had her first solo show at The Drawing Center in New York City in 1994 and, at the age of 28 in 1997, was among the youngest people ever to be awarded a MacArthur Fellowship.
+African-American artist Kara Walker (born 1969) has been acclaimed internationally for her candid investigations of race, sexuality and violence through the lens of reconceived historical tropes.
+She had her first solo show at The Drawing Center in New York City in 1994 and, at the age of 28 in 1997, was one of the youngest people to receive a MacArthur Fellowship.